MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxoutboundroutinggroups-add.md

 ## -description

-The <b>IFaxOutboundRoutingGroups::Add</b> method adds an outbound routing group to the collection represented by the <a href="https://msdn.microsoft.com/cf36787b-cc8e-48a8-b81d-5406cbc4bcc8">IFaxOutboundRoutingGroups</a> interface.
+The <b>Add</b> method adds an outbound routing group to the <a href="https://msdn.microsoft.com/799a034c-c807-428c-8536-bc68dce5cd8e">FaxOutboundRoutingGroups</a> collection.

 ## -parameters